zircote/swagger-php/docs/index.md

 ### 2. Update your code

-Add `swagger-php` attributes or annotations to your source code.
+Add `swagger-php` attributes (or legacy annotations) to your source code.

+⚠️ `doctrine/annotations` is going to be deprecated in the future, so wherever possible attributes should be used.

 <codeblock id="minimal">
   <template v-slot:at>